 - Dream it.
 Do it.
 Manufacturing Career Pathways Campaign

 - Next Generation Manufacturing Council Presentation Oct.
 15, 2015

 MILWAUKEE 7: ACCELERATING ECONOMIC DEVELOPMENT

 The Milwaukee 7 continues to build the region's capacity and accelerate economic growth.
-Through its work, more than 5,700 jobs have been created or retained in the region, with an impact of more than $300 million in direct payroll and $730 million in capital investment.
-The Milwaukee 7 has also leveraged millions of dollars in federal earmarks, state assistance and other municipal investments for business projects that make the Milwaukee Region stronger and a more attractive place to do business.
+Second campaign results (from 2010 to 2014) include more than 7,000 pledged jobs created or retained in the region – with an average wage of $49,088 (9% above the regional average) – and $653 million in capital investment.
+The M7 has also leveraged millions of dollars in federal earmarks, state assistance and other municipal investments for business projects that make the Milwaukee Region stronger and a more attractive place to do business.

 View the Milwaukee 7 Performance Scorecard here

 Konecranes, an international manufacturer of heavy lift equipment, has expanded its Electric Components Manufacturing Center to a new location in Pleasant Prairie, relocating from Gurnee, IL.
 The company considered multiple locations before choosing southeast Wisconsin for its new operation.
 Milwaukee's assets - workforce, location, educational system and infrastructure - combined with the region's strong manufacturing base played an important part in the company's decision to locate here.